hapax/hapax.github.io/assets/teaching.md

 There are other ways to orient students in the landscape and protect them from misadventure.
-That said, I see no reason that an advanced class should not try climbing a small mountain, and prepare accordingly.
+That said, I see no reason that an advanced class should not try climbing a mountain every now and again, and prepare accordingly.

 ## 3. Mining for patterns <a id="sec-3" name="sec-3"></a>